 The Packet Identifier field is only present in PUBLISH Packets where the QoS level is 1 or 2.
 Section 2.2.1 provides more information about Packet Identifiers.

-Length of Identifier/Value pairs.
+Length of Identifier/Value pairs

 The length of Identifier/Value pairs in the PUBLISH Packet variable header encoded as a Variable Byte Integer followed by the Identifier/Value pairs themselves.

-Payload Format Indicator.
+Payload Format Indicator

 If absent the PUBLISH payload consists of unspecified bytes.